Updated on November 17, 2023 by Julie McCool

 Inside the mansion, you’ll see the bed shared by George and Martha, where he died in 1799.
 You'll also tour his private study and the public rooms where he entertained other founding fathers, foreign leaders, and countless friends and admirers.

 If the weather is chilly, plan to spend extra time in the Donald W. Reynolds Museum and Education Center to explore the extensive displays.
-In 2020, the 4D movie theater and interactive Be Washington exhibit are closed.
+Don't miss the 4D movie theater and interactive Be Washington exhibit!